 - Collect no more than 50% of the target species

-- If there are less than 10 plants of the target species, I only collect 50% from half of those
+- If there are less than 10 target plants only collect 50% from half of those

-- Only collect if the seeds are ripe and ready to be collected; be sure to test for readiness each time you go out to collect
+- Only collect if the seeds are mature; be sure to test for readiness each time you go out to collect

-- Know what the seed looks like so you know how to check if it’s ready – when ripe, most seeds are dark (brown or black) but there are a few that are not.
+- Know what the seed looks like so you know how to check if it’s ready – when ripe, most seeds are dark (brown or black) but there are a few that are white or light colored.

-This last one may sound silly, but plants need time to send nutrients to their seeds.
+Plants need time to send nutrients to their seeds.
 If those seeds are not hard, the plant is not finished with them and you risk wasting resources collecting seeds that aren’t viable.
-If the seed is hard when I press my thumbnail into it, then I know it’s ready.
+Test for maturity by pressing your thumbnail into the seed.
+If it’s hard, it’s ready to be collected.

-Throughout the years of collecting, I tried a variety of equipment and found that the following works best for me.
+I tried a variety of equipment throughout the years and found that the following works best for me.